Walter Murch

-Early life
+Early life and education

 Murch was born in New York City, New York, the son of Katharine (née Scott) and Canadian-born painter Walter Tandy Murch (1907–1967).
-He is the grandson of Louise Tandy Murch, a music teacher who was the subject of the 1975 documentary film At 99: A Portrait of Louise Tandy Murch and of Mary Elizabeth MacCallum Scott, a Canadian physician, educator and Christian medical missionary.
+He is the grandson of Louise Tandy Murch, a music teacher who was the subject of the 1975 documentary film At 99: A Portrait of Louise Tandy Murch and of Mary Elizabeth MacCallum Scott, a Canadian physician, educator and Christian medical missionary, who with her husband Thomas Beckett Scott MD, established the Green Memorial Hospital in Manipay, Sri Lanka (then Ceylon).

 As a boy, he began to experiment with sound recording, taping unusual sounds and layering them into new combinations.
 He attended The Collegiate School, a private preparatory school in Manhattan, from 1949 to 1961.
 In the summer of 1961 he worked as a music librarian and production assistant at Riverside Church's newly founded radio station WRVR, now WLTW.
 He assisted with the July 29th 1961 live broadcast of a 12-hour folk music Hootenanny produced by Izzy Young.
 This featured, among many other acts, the first radio performance of the 20-year-old Bob Dylan.
-Murch then attended Johns Hopkins University from 1961 to 1965, graduating Phi Beta Kappa in Liberal Arts.
+Murch then attended Johns Hopkins University from 1961 to 1965, graduating Phi Beta Kappa in the liberal arts.
 Murch spent the university school year 1963–1964 in Europe, studying Romance Languages and the History of Art in Italy at Perugia and in France at the Sorbonne.

 While at Johns Hopkins, he met future director/screenwriter Matthew Robbins, cinematographer Caleb Deschanel, and philosopher Andrew Feenberg, with whom he staged a number of happenings.
-In 1965, Murch and Robbins enrolled in the graduate program of the University of Southern California's film school, encouraging Deschanel to follow them.
+In 1965, Murch and Robbins enrolled in the graduate program of the University of Southern California's Department of Cinema, encouraging Deschanel to follow them.
 There all three encountered, and became friends with, fellow students such as George Lucas, Hal Barwood, Robert Dalva, Willard Huyck, Don Glut and John Milius; all of these men would go on to be successful filmmakers.
-Not long after film school, in 1969, Murch, Lucas, and others joined Francis Ford Coppola at American Zoetrope in San Francisco.
+Not long after film school, in 1969, Murch and others joined Francis Ford Coppola and Lucas at American Zoetrope in San Francisco.
 Murch and his family settled in Bolinas, California, in 1972.